Bug Out Bag Essentials

 The Minimum That Every Bug Out Bag Should Contain

-There are certain items that every bug out bag needs to have in order to be effective and provide you with the minimum things that you’ll need when you’re forced to bug out.
+There are certain items that every bug out bag needs to have in order to be effective and provide you with the minimum life-saving essentials that you’ll need when you’re forced to bug out.
 These are:

 - The backpack itself